anesh1234/Ternary-VHDL/README.md

 # Ternary-VHDL
 VHDL library based on [IEEE-1076](https://gitlab.com/IEEE-P1076/packages) which enables description of balanced ternary RTL hardware.
+All arithmetic operations are supported, including several novel balanced ternary integer division algorithms.
+The new Kleene type is introduced, being the ternary equivalent of the binary Boolean.

 ## Prerequisites
 * Microsoft VSCode is recommended because it allows seamless usage of the extensions: